rzzzwilson/Random-Stuff/Why_I_left_Apple.rst

 Pity Apple doesn't make insanely great hardware *and* software anymore.
-They have all the hallmarks of a company that has lost its way, and is just humming along, hoping to remember the words, trying to remember how to be great again.
+They have all the hallmarks of a company that has lost its way, and is just humming along, running on inertia, hoping to remember the words, trying to remember how to be great again.